dmnks/rpm/tests/README.md

 ### Interactive testing

-To drop into an Autotest-like shell, run:
+To drop into a GNU Autotest like shell, run:

     make atshell

 This is like a singular, empty `RPMTEST_CHECK()` with a shell running in it and a writable tree available at the path stored in `$RPMTEST`.
 From this shell, you can run the same commands as a normal test would, such as `runroot rpm`.
 This can be used to quickly prototype (or debug) a test.
+See TODO for details on how the tests are structured.

 You can also drop straight into the `$RPMTEST` container like so: